hashicorp/hcp-terraform-operator/docs/api-reference.md

-AgentPool is the Schema for the agentpools API
+AgentPool is the Schema for the agentpools API.